Enterprise-CMCS/managed-care-review/docs/Technologies.md

 More about the MC-Review testing approach can be found in [here](technical-design/testingApproach.md).

+### Launch Darkly

+[LaunchDarkly](https://launchdarkly.com/implementation/) is third party feature flag management tool that includes a online dashboard for viewing/auditing/updating flags and SDKs that are integrated into our codebase.
+The use of feature flag with LaunchDarkly allows us de-couple the act of delivering code from the act of enabling a new feature to subsets of users.

 ### Jest

 [Jest](https://jestjs.io/) is a test runner and framework used for unit tests across the entire codebase.